Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 \subsubsection{Comparing Sketching Using Different Frequency Oracles}

 We now compare the sketching methods while varying the frequency oracles used to privatise data.
 Since our previous experiments have shown that Count-Sketch methods perform slightly worse, we omit them from our comparison.
 Instead we compare Apple's CMS and HCMS (as CM (Mean) OUE and CMS (Mean) HM ($t=1$), respectively) and CM (Median) with FLH, HR and HM as its oracle.
 For HM we fix $t=3$ when $\epsilon=3$ otherwise we use optimal $t$ values found from our previous experiments.
 We also plot CM (Mean) HM ($t=3$) to see if there is direct improvement over Apple's HCMS.
-The experimental results are shown in Figure \ref{fig:group5_sketch_oracles} and \ref{fig:group5_fo_eps} where we fix $r=32, c=1024, n=1{,}000{,}000$.
+The experimental results are shown in Figure \ref{fig:group5_sketch_oracles} where we fix $\epsilon=3, r=32, c=1024, n=1{,}000{,}000$ and vary the domain size.

-In Figure \ref{fig:group5_fo_eps} we vary $\epsilon$ while fixing $d=100{,}000$.
-We can see that for low $\epsilon$ values the Mean methods outperform the other sketches but as $\epsilon$ increases CM with FLH has the best performance.
-Out of the frequency oracles used for CM, it seems that FLH performs the best followed by HR and then HM.
-As we have seen, when we increase $k^\prime$ in the FLH oracle the MSE is reduced.
-We have chosen $k^\prime=500$ to ensure that sketching with FLH, HR and HM take roughly the same amount of total time.
-Increasing $k^\prime$ will make the overall oracle slower but could increase accuracy further.
-In general, all of the sketching methods we have compared have almost identical client and server-side processing times.

-In Figure~\ref{fig:group5_sketch_oracles} we fix $\epsilon = 3$ and vary the domain size.
 We can see that CM (Mean) OUE and CM (Median) FLH achieve the lowest MSE and when looking at the $k$-MSE it seems that in general the CM (Median) methods have lower $k$-MSE than CM (Mean).
 We also note that CM (Mean) with HM $(t=3)$ outperforms taking CM (Mean) HM $(t=1)$ and therefore improvements in Apple's current deployment of HCMS could be made by modifying their protocol to sample more Hadamard coefficients.
 Additionally, the CM sketching oracles have a logarithmic communication cost of $O(\log c)$ which for large sketches is much smaller than CM (Mean) OUE's $O(c)$ communication.
 It seems that the CM (Median) FLH method has similar performance to CM OUE, yet achieves smaller communication cost without loss of accuracy.
 By expressing Apple's (H)CMS protocols in our framework we have highlighted some modifications and variations that lead to increased performance.